-6.2.2 Designated Non-Federal Representatives
+6.4.2 Designated Non-Federal Representatives

 Reclamation and DWR both retain responsibility for operation of the CVP and SWP, respectively.
 Many water and power users may participate in the ESA consultation process as a Designated Non-Federal Representative (DNFR), as defined by 50 C.F.R.
 402.08.
 As a DNFR, certain water and power users may be allowed to participate in development of the BA during the informal consultation process with NMFS and USFWS.
 Staff in water and power organizations have a technical understanding of the CVP and SWP, their operations, and corresponding ecosystem responses.
 Moreover, the contractual relationships between water and power users and DWR and Reclamation leads to the conclusion that it would be appropriate to designate certain water and power users as DNFRs for development of the BA during the informal consultation process.
+Reclamation has designated each PWA that qualifies as a DNFR.